 I put together a practical medical travel kit that covered all the basics, including the obvious asthma puffers and medication for asthma flares.

 We also found it handy to have some baby wipes for cleaning on the go.

 I’m sure we forgot something…

-If you’re on the contraceptive pill, be conscious that some factors might make it less effective when travelling, such as gastroenteritis and other antibiotics.
-Different time zones can make it easy to forget a dose.
+If you’re on the contraceptive pill, be conscious that some factors, such as gastroenteritis and other antibiotics, might make it less effective when travelling.
+Different time zones can make it easy to forget a medication dose.

 Don’t step foot out of Australia without travel insurance.

-Travelling overseas without insurance is a recipe for disaster – just ask the thousands of uninsured ‘indestructible’ teens who have come off their scooters in Kuta, now in debt or literally scarred for life.
+Travelling overseas without insurance is a recipe for disaster – ask the thousands of uninsured ‘indestructible’ teens who have come off their scooters in Kuta, now in debt or literally scarred for life.